AnAncientForce/LunarSpawner/README.md

 ## Setup

 1. Clone this repository
-2. Copy and paste your `Lunar Core Handbook.txt` from LunarCore into the cloned folder
+2. Copy and paste your `Lunar Core Handbook.txt` from LunarCore into the cloned repository folder
 3. Specify your UID in `options.py`
 4. Run `Setup.bat`
-5. Once dependencies have installed successfully, run `python main.py` or `Run.bat`
+5. Once dependencies have installed, run `python main.py` or `Run.bat`

 ## How it works